Porki

-Porki (English: Rogue) is a 2010 Indian Kannada-language action film directed by M. D. Sridhar, starring Darshan, Pranitha Subhash and Ashish Vidyarthi in the lead roles.
+Porki (English: Rogue) is a 2010 Indian Kannada-language action thriller film directed by M. D. Sridhar, starring Darshan, Pranitha Subhash and Ashish Vidyarthi in the lead roles.

 It is a remake of the 2006 Telugu film Pokiri.
+Ashish Vidyarthi, who played the role of sub-inspector in the original, played the role of the main villain in the Kannada remake.

 The film completed a 100-day run in theatres.
-Two years later, it was dubbed in Hindi as Main Hoon Wanted.
+Two years later, it was dubbed in Hindi as Main Hoon Wanted and in Bhojpuri as Hamaar Bhai Dabang.